 Live every day to its fullest: that’s my message."

 Jeffrey continues to live with some physical challenges.
 His club feet worsen a little bit each golf season, and his back pain – while under control – is constant.
 Other skeletal issues have surfaced, too, requiring medical attention.
-But, true to his spirit, he marches on, determined not to let his challenges hamper his determination to be a champion on and off the playing field.In fact, he is a fully-sponsored golfer with adidas Golf and Antigua Performance Apparel supporting him, in addition to his 14 years as a Staff Advisory Member with Wilson Golf.
-Says Jeffrey, “I thank Wilson Golf for their support.
-The Wilson team truly believes in me, and are making a difference not only in my golf game, but in my life.
+But, true to his spirit, he marches on, determined not to let his challenges hamper his determination to be a champion on and off the playing field.In fact, he is a fully-sponsored golfer with adidas Golf and Antigua Performance Apparel supporting him, in addition to his many years as a brand ambassador for industry members including Cobra Golf, TaylorMade Golf and Wilson Golf.

 “One thing I talk about when speaking to groups is the fact each and every one of us has a special story to tell,” Jeffrey explains.
 “We’re all equal, and we can all learn from each other’s stories of beating the odds.
 Listen, nobody is perfect.
 I’ve made some big mistakes during my lifetime.
 And I have days where I ask God, ‘Why me?’
 But it is through Him that I continue to compete in business and now on the links.
 We live in a negative world and we’re often looked upon with doubting eyes.
 But let me end with a familiar bible verse, and a quote from golf legend, Arnold Palmer:”